3DBMandNE-Lab/SpatialBiologyWorkshop_Freiburg2026/README.md

 Then open the repository in RStudio and follow the tutorial-specific instructions inside each folder.

-## External data

-Some tutorial datasets may be hosted externally because of file size.
-See the tutorial-specific folders for links and download instructions.

 ## License

 This repository is released under the MIT License.
 See `LICENSE` for details.